 In fact, the trail mix from Kameda Seika includes strawberry chocolate-coated Kaki no Tane rice crackers, together with dried banana chips, roasted almonds, and dried cranberries.

 In chocolate Kaki no Tane, the sweet taste from the coating mostly offsets the spiciness of Kaki no Tane, while the snack retains its pleasant crunch.

-It might be difficult to get these chocolate-coated Kaki no Tane in countries other than Japan, but don’t you want to try the great combination?
+It might be hard to get these chocolate-coated Kaki no Tane crackers outside of Japan, but don’t you want to try the combination?

-- Break a chocolate bar into small pieces and microwave them until melted
+- Break a bar of milk chocolate into small pieces and microwave until melted

-- Put Kaki no Tane snacks in the chocolate sauce, and coat them well
+- Then, put Kaki no Tane crackers into the chocolate sauce and coat well

-- Cool them in a refrigerator until the chocolate hardens
+- Cool the pieces in the refrigerator until the chocolate coating solidifies